aforgiel/AdventOfCode2023/README.md

 * Day 11: Using a map as a proxy for coordinates made the solution quite simple, avoiding complex array row/column insertion
 * Day 12: Nice recursive search slightly optimized but not enough for part 2!
 Still computing...
 Finally wrote a recursive cache to accelerate the algorithm, getting the results in 1s instead of 10h!!!
 * Day 13: Much simpler than yesterday !
 Brute force was enough in detecting symetry
+* Day 14: Anticpated rightly the cardinal cases (S,N,E,W) to speedup part 2.
+This one was all about finding rythm ;)